Masco (MAS)

 10. Return on Invested Capital (ROIC)

-Although Masco hasn’t been the highest-quality company lately because of its poor revenue and EPS performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 50.3%, splendid for an industrials business.
+Although Masco hasn’t been the highest-quality company lately because of its poor top-line performance, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 45.3%, splendid for an industrials business.

 Masco Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Masco’s ROIC has unfortunately decreased significantly.
+Unfortunately, Masco’s ROIC has decreased significantly over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment